 Information regarding Premium Seating for Men’s Basketball at the Jerome Schottenstein Center can be found by clicking clicking here.

-Ohio State will employ mobile-only ticketing beginning with the 2020 season, enabling contactless entry into the athletics venues.
+Ohio State will employ mobile-only ticketing this season, enabling contactless entry into the athletics venues.
 Offering greater convenience and safety, fans can access their ticket online, transfer to family and friends, utilize Buckeyes TicketExchange, or donate tickets to charity.
 Options for fans without smart phones will be announced at a later date.

 For more information on how to manage your mobile tickets, please click here.

 If you rely on assistive technology like Voice Over or Talkback for access to your mobile device, you will encounter difficulty using mobile ticketing.
 To request an accessible alternative please complete the Disability Needs Form.

 Guests who require traditional printed tickets due to use of assistive technology or who do not have access to a smart phone may pick up tickets at the Athletics Ticket Office located in the Northeast Corner of the Schottenstein Center beginning 48 hours prior to the event or at the facility where the event takes place on event day.
 Will Call will be made available at the facility where the event takes place beginning 90 minutes hours prior to the start of the event (except for home football games).
 Will Call will be available at Gate 5 at Ohio Stadium beginning 4 hours prior to the start of each home football game.